-In 2018, 8.4 million people in Great Britain utilisted noise cancelling headphones, while a further 1.4 million used sport specific headphones and an estimated 6.7 million people used wireless headphones/earphones.
-The numbers grow year to year which proves we’re a nation that love headphones.
+In 2018, 8.4 million people in Great Britain utilized noise-canceling headphones, while a further 1.4 million used sport-specific headphones, and an estimated 6.7 million people used wireless headphones/earphones.
+The numbers grow year to year which proves we’re a nation that loves headphones.

 You’re probably able to see remnants of earwax, or if you’ve never taken the time, chances are you’re seeing a LOT of earwax.
 It doesn’t look great but it’s mostly harmless.
 While your ears are full of earwax, they’re also full of dead skin cells and a lot of bacteria, all of which will stick to your earplugs.
 The real problem with earbuds is that their wet, sticky surfaces are perfect for bacteria to multiply and grow.

 After you wear headphones, it’s difficult for the air in your ears to circulate and the temperature in the ear rises sharply.
 Bacteria on the surface of the headphones multiplies quickly.
 Studies have shown that bacteria in your ears increases 11 times when you put them on as opposed to when they’re out.